-We are a community elementary school with classes in grades Pre-Kindergarten through five.
-Some of our current students are children or grandchildren of former students.
-We are a community with families from all socio-economic groups.
-Our school also includes families who have recently joined us from around the globe.
-We value the involvement of our families—students and parents—who together with our staff shape the heart and soul of our community.
+We are a community school with classes from pre-Kindergarten to fifth grade.
+Some of our students are children or grandchildren of former students.
+Our families come from all socio-economic groups and from around the world, and together, they shape the heart and soul of our community.

-Our motto reflects our values, and is at the center of all learning at PS 58: Kindness matters, respect matters, hard work matters.
+Our motto is at the center of all learning at PS 58: Kindness matters, respect matters, hard work matters.

-We differentiate our instruction to support those who need extra help and to engage those who require additional challenges.
-Our primary literacy program is the Columbia Teachers College Reading and Writing Workshop Project.
-We use TERC Investigations as our primary mathematics program, adding elements of Math Exemplars and Math in the City as enhancements in some areas.
-Teachers confer frequently with students and collect data through observations and assessments to identify specific needs of each student throughout the year.
-Our school supports ongoing professional development for teachers, and organizes schedules to allow to grade-wide planning and school-wide knowledge sharing.
+We tailor our instruction to support students who need extra help and students who are ready for extra challenges.
+Our main literacy program is the Columbia Teachers College Reading and Writing Workshop Project.
+For Math, we use TERC Investigations as our main program.
+We also use Math Exemplars and Math in the City.
+Teachers check in with students often to identify individual needs.
+Our school also supports ongoing teacher training and organizes schedules so that teachers can meet to plan and share knowledge.

-In 2011, we were the recipient of Le Label FrancEducation, a prestigious award given by the French Ministry of Foreign Affairs as a formal recognition and accreditation to schools providing a French bilingual program.
+In 2011, we received Le Label FrancEducation, a prestigious award given by the French Ministry of Foreign Affairs as a formal recognition and accreditation to schools with a French bilingual program.